subscribe iconSubscribe to Notifications

 Trout and Dolly Varden

 Rainbow trout, cutthroat trout, and Dolly Varden are available in many of the freshwater drainages of POW.
-Trout and Dolly Varden are feeding opportunistically on salmon eggs, sculpins and aquatic insects.
+Trout and Dolly Varden are feeding on salmon fry, sculpins and aquatic insects.
 Productive drainages for trout include Luck, Klawock, and Sarkar lakes, the Thorne River, and Ratz Creek.
 Regulations regarding size limits, bag limits, and the use of bait can vary by waterbody, so please check the Southeast Alaska Sport Fish Regulation Summary.

 Halibut